MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts.md

 ## Account password tampering protection

-When Windows LAPS is configured to manage a local administrator account's password, that account is protected against accidental or careless tampering.
+When Windows LAPS is configured to manage a local administrator account password, that account is protected against accidental or careless tampering.
 This protection extends to the DSRM account when the account is managed by Windows LAPS on a Windows Server Active Directory domain controller.

 ## Disabled in safe mode